-Add this button to allow the player to purchase items typically found in a game shop screen or elsewhere in your game.
+Add this button to allow the player to remove ads or purchase items typically found in a game shop screen or elsewhere in your game.
 Just drag it from the Asset panel to the UI Editor and define the purchase button attributes as described below.

 Name and Transform Attributes